MDEGroup/ModelMutator-Replication-Package/README.md

 ## Project structure

-### EMFCompare
-This folder contains data and scripts used for comparing Electromagnetic Field (EMF) measurements or simulation outputs from different sources or models.

 ### GPT_KB
 The `GPT_KB` directory is designated for knowledge base files that are specifically formatted or structured for use with the custom GPT.